Fast Company Is Hiring A Production Associate

-Fast Company is hiring a full-time production associate, who will report to the production director.
-The production associate will work on the print magazine and the DPS and iOS apps, along with the websites when necessary.
+Fast Company is hiring a production associate, who will report to the production director.
+The production associate will work on both the print magazine and the DPS iPad app.
+This is a full-time position based in our New York office.

 Job duties include: